 Health Grand Challenge

-The Health Grand Challenge has funded 12 projects to date.
-The active projects are:
+The Health Grand Challenge active projects:

 - Enhanced Production of Influenza Vaccine by Inhibition of Multiple Viral Restriction Factors - PI: Thomas Shenk